 I absolutely love my daily ritual of a hot aromatic sea salt bath!
 I credit my bath to helping me resolve numerous health concerns, as well as an excellent preventative measure.

-One of the questions I'm often asked is how to use essential oils internally.
+One of the questions I'm often asked, "How can I use essential oils internally?"

 One of my favorite ways to use essential oils internally is in the time honored hot bath!

 The hot water will cause the oils to be rapidly absorbed through the dermis - your skin.
 After which, they will immediately enter your blood stream, muscles, tissues, organs and systems.

 As well, the aromatic vapors trigger an an electro-chemical response in your hormonal system.

 Here's one of my favorite Healing Bath recipes for you to try to help get you started right away.
 Enjoy!

 To a 5ml (100 drops) euro-dropper bottle add (approximately 150 drops):

 Cap bottle tightly and shake vigorously to blend oils thoroughly.
 Suggest allowing the oils to synergize for 8 hours, or longer before using.

 Dispense 8 - 15 drops of your essential oil blend in one tablespoon of liquid Castile or other soap (acts as a dispersant).
 Add scented soap to 1 - 2 cups of sea salt and mix thoroughly together.

 Remember oils do not mix in water and will float on the surface without a carrier, like liquid soap that helps them disperse in the water.